radian-software/straight.el/README.md

 #### Advantages of `straight.el`

-* `straight.el` has integrated support for selecting particular Git revisions of packages.
-This process is more manual in el-get, as it requires placing the commit hash into the recipe, which disables updates.
 * `straight.el` uses your init-file as the sole source of truth for package operations. el-get has additional metadata stored outside the init-file, although specifying all packages in your init-file is